eoctet/Octet.Chat/README.md

 > [!TIP]
 >
-> Use `help` to view more generate parameters, for example:
+> Use `help` to view more parameters, for example:

 ```bash
 java -jar llama-java-app.jar --help